Today the Sun's on Us

 "Today the Sun's on Us" is a song by English musician Sophie Ellis-Bextor, released as the third single from her third studio album Trip the Light Fantastic (2007).
 It was written by Ellis-Bextor, Steve Robson, and Nina Woodford and produced by Jeremy Wheatley and Brio Taliaferro.
 A pop ballad featuring electric and bass guitar, its lyrics describe "appreciating the good times while they're here."
 It was released on 6 August 2007 as a CD single.

 Critical response to "Today the Sun's on Us" was generally positive, with most appreciating the lyrics and overall tone of the song.
-The song was a commercial failure, peaking at number 64 on the UK Singles Chart.
+The song was considered a commercial failure due to failing to replicate the success experienced by the preceding singles, peaking at number 64 on the UK Singles Chart.
+It fared better in Scotland, peaking at number 20 on the Scottish Singles Charts.
 An accompanying music video was filmed in Iceland, and depicts Ellis-Bextor as a thief in an emotionally abusive relationship.

 Recording and composition

 "Today the Sun's on Us" was produced by Jeremy Wheatley and Brio Taliaferro.
 Steve Robson engineered Ellis-Bextor's vocals.
 Wheatley and Richard Edgeler mixed the song at the Twenty-One Studios in London.
 The song is a slow adult pop ballad which features electric guitars and a bass guitar.
 Ellis-Bextor's husband Richard Jones recorded both instruments, and Tim Van der Kuit recorded the electric guitar.
 The track was co-written by Ellis-Bextor, Robson and the Swedish songwriter Nina Woodford.
 Describing the song, Ellis-Bextor explained that it is about "appreciating the good times."
 She described it as "very sensitive", if "a bit melancholy."
 Reflecting on its release in 2010, Ellis-Bextor said:

 It still gets me a little bit.
 I think that's cos it's really sincere. [...] when you've got a family, you spend a lot of time worrying about the what-ifs, and all the terrible things that can happen.
 You have to remember to not lose the moment because you're worried about what could be.
 But it's easier said than done.

 Ellis-Bextor stated that she released the song as a single because "it was important to me with this single to push boundaries a little bit and part of that is explore a few musical directions that are a bit more unexpected, so it's been nice to release a ballad."